 When submitting tissues for abortion testing, be sure to include a thorough history with as much information as possible on the submission form.
 Please include vaccination history.

 Tissues should be sent properly prepared using 10% buffered formalin for histopathology testing and freezer packs to keep fresh tissues and serum and whole blood chilled.

 - For packaging and shipping instructions see Shipping & Supplies.

 - Submit whole fetus if 10" or less in crownrump length; if a larger whole fetus is submitted, necropsy charges will apply.
 Placenta is required.
 If fetus is large, submit fetal tissues for diagnostic testing.
-Use of abortion kit is strongly recommended for this purpose.

 - A complete history must be provided.

 - Formalin-fixed fetal tissues: 1/4 inch thick formalinized sections of liver, lung, kidney, adrenal, heart, thymus, skin, spleen, small intestine, placenta (chorioallantois sections from 3 locations), and entire brain.

 - Refrigerated fresh fetal tissues: for bacteriology, virology, mycology and serology on fetus tissues: lung, stomach/abomasal contents, placenta, liver, spleen, kidney, adrenal, and heart blood.
 For bovines, also submit a fresh 1/4" - 1/2" piece of skin.